Housing Options in Greater Des Moines

 A few programs to have on your house hunting radar:

-Home, Inc. is the oldest private nonprofit housing organization in Des Moines and provides counseling and services to homebuyers and supports home building and revitalizations.
+- Home, Inc. is the oldest private nonprofit housing organization in Des Moines and provides counseling and services to homebuyers and supports home building and revitalizations.
 The organization supports clients during their housing journeys to empower them to make a safe, stable home.

-Invest DSM, a collaboration between Des Moines and Polk County, is neighborhood revitalization program and works in four Special Investment Districts across the city of Des Moines.
+- Invest DSM, a collaboration between Des Moines and Polk County, is a neighborhood revitalization program and works in four Special Investment Districts across the city of Des Moines.
 Their programs include a block challenge grant and a homeowner renovation program.

-Iowa Finance Authority has several homeownership programs for Iowans that cover mortgage, down payment and closing cost assistance.
+- Iowa Finance Authority has several homeownership programs for Iowans that cover mortgage, down payment and closing cost assistance.
 (New homeowners, be sure to tap into the FirstHome program.)

-Make Marshalltown Home is a homebuyers cash incentive program which offers $10,000 to homebuyers of newly constructed homes with a construction value of at least $180,000 at the time of the closing.
+- Make Marshalltown Home is a homebuyers cash incentive program which offers $10,000 to homebuyers of newly constructed homes with a construction value of at least $180,000 at the time of the closing.
 The program is led by the Marshalltown Area Chamber of Commerce and the City of Marshalltown.

-Neighborhood Finance Corporation provides unique lending programs and other services to facilitate neighborhood revitalization.
-The Greater DSM program is partners with the cities of Des Moines, West Des Moines, Windsor Heights and Urbandale, Polk County and area financial institutions and neighborhood associations.
+- Neighborhood Finance Corporation provides unique lending programs and other services to facilitate neighborhood revitalization.
+The Greater DSM program partners with the cities of Des Moines, West Des Moines, Windsor Heights and Urbandale, Polk County and area financial institutions and neighborhood associations.
 Homeowners can tap into their down payment programs and loan programs for home improvements, energy efficiency and more.

 Renting in Greater Des Moines